robonrrd/csg/README.md

 personal and research use but not for commercial use, and does not fall under the license that the rest of this code uses.

-If you wish to create the Python bindings or Blender integration, [SWIG](http://www.swig.org/) also must be installed.
+If you wish to create the Python bindings or the Blender integration, [SWIG](http://www.swig.org/) also must be installed.

 ## To Build ##